mitmath/julia-mit/README.md

 where to find the new Julia) by running `build` at the Julia `pkg>` prompt line (not in IJulia).

-## Running Julia in the IJulia Notebook
+## Running Julia in the Jupyter Notebook

-Once you have followed the installation steps above, then you will want to open the IJulia (Jupyter + Julia) notebook interface.
+Once you have followed the installation steps above, then you will want to open the Jupyter notebook interface.
 As explained above, you can either launch the standalone JupyterLab Desktop app (which you download and install separately), or you can install Jupyter via Julia and run it via your web browser.